 A paired t-test was performed to compare the mean capture effectiveness measured at the middle center sector compared to other filter sectors.
 Table X provides results from the 8 t-tests reported simultaneously in one table.
 The results suggest a significant difference in capture effectiveness performance among the filter perimeter sectors compared to the filter's middle center sector.
-Among the findings of statistical significance, the average capture effectiveness of the perimeter filter sectors is 1.1 to 2.3 points less than the middle filter sector.
+Among the findings of statistical significance, the average capture effectiveness of the perimeter filter sectors is 1.1 to 2.3 percentage points lower than the middle filter sector.

 Table 1Table X. Average difference between middle center filter sector and other filter sectors